luandro/meu-copiloto/README.md

 ## Usage

+### API Keys

 To get started with Meu Copiloto, you'll need a valid Picovoice `AccessKey`, which serves as your credentials when using the SDKs.
 Obtain your `AccessKey` for free by signing up or logging in to the [Picovoice Console](https://console.picovoice.ai/).

+To use the copilot with your Gmail, Calendar, and Tasks, you must first create Google API keys.
+Follow [these](https://developers.google.com/docs/api/quickstart/nodejs) steps to set up your API keys, test users, and redirect url for authentication.
+In case the Google documentation isn't clear try also following [this guide](https://dev.to/yksolanki9/noobs-guide-to-using-any-google-api-in-nodejs-1j8g).

+To get daily news head over to [NewsAPI](https://newsapi.org/) to get a an API key, and set your favorite sources in the `.env` file.

+Once you have created your API keys, copy them and paste them into the `.env` file of the project.

 ### Installation